kynesim/yuv3/README.txt

  Should make you happy if you are running Ubuntu (though I am testing with the more up to date packages from the Mono project repository).

+ Then run:

+ make
+ mono bin/yuv3.exe

+ And you should be away.

  Things you should know:

  - Support for YUV420I and VYUY formats is tentative as I don't have any